mie-lab/bike_lane_optimization/README.md

 * `iterative_algorithms.py`: The baseline algorithms that I implemented so far.
 Algorithms have varying levels of complexity, ranging from simply extracting a minimal spanning tree as the bike network to optimizing according to the betweenness centrality.
 * `rl_env.py`: At some point I wanted to train a reinforcemnt learning agent to improve bike networks.
 This is only the environment that could be used for that (the RL agent is not implemented yet).

-The script `compare_algorithms.py` can be executed to run all the implented baseline algorithms and to evaluate them with respect to different metrics.
-The results are written into a csv file and are plotted, which is all saved in a folder called `outputs`.
-The script takes around a minute to execute.
+The script `scripts/test.py` can be executed to test the optimization algorithm on random data.

 For example, run
 ```
-python scripts/compare_algorithms.py
+python scripts/test.py
 ```

 Most scripts will save the results in the `outputs` folder.